Ruddle/Fomos/README.md

 - All apps run in an async loop
 - Support Virtio mouse and keyboard (drivers are async tasks)
 - Cooperative scheduling (apps yield control as much as possible)
-- No context switch once booted
+- No context switches once booted
-- _Nearly support Virgl_
+- _Nearly support Virgl_ ™

 There is 5 examples of apps in this repo named `app_*`, some in Rust, one in C.
 The kernel is in `bootloader`.